 Elections are a democratic process where citizens aged 18 and over elect political candidates to represent them and their interests locally, nationally or internationally.

 All elections held within the city - local, general, mayoral and European elections - are organised by Salford City Council's elections office.

 An ordinary local government election is usually held on the first Thursday in May.
-However due to the European elections taking place in 2014 the next one will be on Thursday 22 May 2014.
+However, due to the European elections taking place this year, the next one will be held on Thursday 22 May 2014.

 Salford City Council has 60 councillors, or elected members, who represent particular areas, known as electoral wards.

 There are 20 wards in the city, and all have three councillors representing them.
 Each councillor serves for four years at a time and come up for election on a rota basis.
 This is because local elections are held in three out of every four years with one third of the 60 councillors retiring at each election.